jmount1992/dummy-website-3/README.md

 3. Copy the contents of the `jekyll.yml` [starter workflow](https://github.com/actions/starter-workflows/blob/main/pages) to a file called `jekyll.yml` located at `.github/workflows`.
 Hint: the filename you use doesn't have to match what GitHub uses.
 4. In your copy of the workflow change `[$default-branch]` to `main`.
 5. Push your changes to the remote repository and watch your new action do its thing!

+There you have it, we are now using the latest and greatest!